ruboto/ruboto/README.md

 * Use Ruboto and tell us how it could be better.
 * As you gain wisdom, contribute it to [the wiki](http://github.com/ruboto/ruboto-core/wiki/)
 * When you gain enough wisdom, reconsider whether you could fork the project.

+If contributing code to the project, please run the exising tests and add tests for your changes.
+You run the tests using rake

+    $ jruby -S rake test

 Getting Help
 ------------